MhmdTahaSheRif/MhmdTahaSheRif/README.md

 # Hello👋, I am Mohamed  <img align="right" width="250" src="assets/Valorant stickers/Hide the Pain, Brimstone.png">
 ####

-👋 Hey there! 🚀  I'm currently graduate from ITI and diving into the exciting world of .NET technologies.
+👋 Hey there! 🚀  I'm currently graduate from ITI and diving into the exciting world of Full Stack .NET technologies.
 I'm passionate about helping others, collaborating, and crafting awesome things together.

 💡 If you're curious about .NET  or want to chat, I'm your go-to person!
 Feel free to reach out to me through my Mail mhmdtaha818@gmail.com